 Special Comments: D50 should be administered using an infusing IV, NOT a saline lock.
 The tissue caustic nature of D50 can be decreased by performing a slow and non-forceful IV push through the side port of an IV line that is flowing with normal saline into the patient's vein.
 Because of the risk of extravasation and the consequences of local tissue damage from extravasation, neither D50 nor D25 should be administered through an external jugular IV.
-High concentrations of dextrose can lead to cerebral edema in younger/smaller pediatric patients, requiring 1:1 dilution of D50 with normal saline to make D25 or using prefilled D25.
-A repeat determination of blood glucose level is to be performed post D50, D25, or D10 administration.
+High concentrations of dextrose can lead to cerebral edema in younger/smaller pediatric patients.
+A repeat determination of blood glucose level is to be performed post D10, D25, or D50 administration